THE IMPACT OF COVID-19 ON SPORT SPONSORSHIP

 Competence will count for more, in a nation where it’s not always been considered the most important asset of job seeking.

-Social media will reinforce roles in our society and become even more of a promotional tool for sports teams and stars.
+Social media will reinforce roles in our society and become even more of a promotional tool for sport teams and stars.

 Today, it’s a race of who helps the most, who contributes to society, who can shine in front of the fans who are forced to stay at home.
 It is a welcome and unified CSR effort.
 Tomorrow we will see these same actors commercialising goods to an even more loyal fanbase, fortified through these hard times.
 At the same time, teams will have more than today competitors within their own ranks – as athletes will keep using their own social profiles to promote products and services.